tbsdvl/vaporize/README.md

 # vaporize

-A tool for removing unused dependencies from JavaScript files.
+A tool for removing unused JavaScript dependencies.